richardhenyash/balloon-pop-maths/README.md

 * Answer balloons showing potential answers.
 Balloons are animated using [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), showing a "pop" animation sequence and playing a "pop" sound if the correct answer is selected.
-If an incorrect answer is selected, a "deflate" sound is played and the ballon and answer fades out:
+If an incorrect answer is selected, a "deflate" sound is played and the balloon and answer fades out:
 <img src="./assets/testing/features/game-balloons.png" style="margin: 15px; width:500px;">